Snawoot/Snawoot.github.io/ppp-over-http2/README.md

-# PPP-over-HTTP/2: having fun with dumbproxy and pppd
+# PPP-over-HTTP/2: having Fun with dumbproxy and pppd

-I run few instances of [dumbproxy](https://github.com/SenseUnit/dumbproxy) (simple but quite versatile forward proxy server) for my personal needs.
-Not so long ago I implemented a new operation mode for it, allowing dumbproxy to be run as a subprocess and communicate with parent process via stdin/stdout instead of listening port.
+I run a few instances of [dumbproxy](https://github.com/SenseUnit/dumbproxy) (simple but quite versatile forward proxy server) for my personal needs.
+Not so long ago, I implemented a new operation mode for it, allowing dumbproxy to be run as a subprocess and communicate with the parent process via stdin/stdout instead of listening port.
 It is very useful to use it as a `ProxyCommand` for OpenSSH client.
-But what's important is that it made me realize that I'm just one small feature away from something I hadn't gotten around to doing.
-Send PPP tunnel through a HTTP proxy!
+More importantly, it made me realize that I'm just one small feature away from achieving something I hadn't gotten around to doing: sending PPP tunnel through a HTTP proxy!

-We already have TLS security around tunnel, authentication, (optional) active probing resistance, good firewall bypassing capabilities, including state VPN censorship.
-It would be nice to bring all of it to some well-known VPN protocols in order to enable direct IP forwarding.
-Sure, OpenVPN already has limited support for proxies, we could just point it to a local dumbproxy instance and make it forward further to remote ("parent" in Squid terms) TLS-enabled proxy.
-But with my aforementioned idea itching, I decided to pay a tribute to one of oldest tunneling protocols, PPP.
+We already have TLS securing proxy connections, flexible authentication, (optional) active probing resistance, good firewall bypassing capabilities, including resistance to state-level VPN censorship.
+It would be nice to bring all of these benefits to some well-known VPN protocols, enabling direct IP forwarding.
+While OpenVPN already has limited support for proxies, and we could just point it to a local dumbproxy instance to forward connection to a remote (parent, in Squid terms) TLS-enabled proxy, I still wanted to tinker with PPP and pay tribute to one of the oldest and most fundamental tunneling protocols - PPP.
 Dial-up era tunnel running over modern HTTP/2, how cool is that?!

-## Starting point
+## Starting Point

-The instances I already run have fairly basic configuration as described [here](https://github.com/SenseUnit/dumbproxy/wiki/Quick-deployment) with few additions:
+The instances I currently run have fairly basic configuration as described [here](https://github.com/SenseUnit/dumbproxy/wiki/Quick-deployment), with a few additions:

-* Certificate cache is stored in shared Redis instance in order to make instances completely stateless.
+* The certificate cache is stored in shared Redis instance in order to make instances completely stateless.
 * Some domains are filtered by access filter JS script.
-* .onion domains redirected to Tor instance.
+* .onion domains are redirected to Tor instance.

-All in all, it's a plain forward proxy setup with automatic certs from LetsEncrypt and local password database in file.
+All in all, it's a plain forward proxy setup with automatic certificates from LetsEncrypt and a local password database in a file.

 By the way, [there is a cloud-init spec available](https://github.com/SenseUnit/dumbproxy/wiki/Cloud%E2%80%90init-configuration) to go through setup for you.

-## Server setup
+## Server Setup

 Let's take a look into the redirection script (`-js-proxy-router` option).
+Mine was looking like this:

-/etc/dumbproxy-route.js:
+**/etc/dumbproxy-route.js:**

 ```js
 function getProxy(req, dst, username) {